Mount Bromo on a Budget: Free Entrance and No Crowds!

 Yadnya Kasada is always on the 14th, 15th, and 16th day of the Kasada Month of the traditional Tenggerese Calendar, which falls in June, July, or August of the Gregorian Calendar.
 It’s always on a New Moon.

 There is a legend as old as the Majapahit Kingdom of Java during the Middle Ages.
-As the legend goes, a royal couple settled on the slopes on slopes of Mount Bromo after the fall of the Majapahit Empire.
+The legend tells of a royal couple settled on the slopes of Mount Bromo after the fall of the Majapahit Empire.

 They couldn’t have any kids for many years, so they asked the gods.
 The gods delivered – they granted them 25 kids but demanded that the last one be sacrificed inside the volcano.
 He was, the gods were happy, and that’s how the Tengger people came to be.

 On the day of the ritual people climb to Bromo’s Crater and throw all sorts of stuff down the volcano.
-Fruits, vegetables, coins, flowers, all sorts of food, also live chickens!
+Fruits, vegetables, coins, flowers, cooked food, also live chickens!

 Men go inside the crater to try to catch the goods with bare hands or with nets on sticks, believing that it will bring them good luck and abundance.
 In reality, it sometimes brings death and sorrow as many overlook the obvious dangers of slipping and falling on sharp rocks.